vteague/contactTracing/blog/2020-04-23ContactTracingAndConsent.md

 This might also help non-contacts to infer your infection status, for example if they try to get their encrypted ID into the log of your phone, then wait to see whether they are notified of having been exposed.

-In both types of protocols, an attacker can replay from one phone the beacons he has heard on a different phone, thus making people seem to have been exposed when they were not.
+In both centralised and decentralised protocols, an attacker can replay from one phone the beacons he has heard on a different phone, thus making people seem to have been exposed when they were not.

 ### The server can tell whether you are running the app.